bbauska/LFS170x/readme.md

   width="85%" />
 </p>

+The <a href="https://thegivingchain.org/index.html">Giving Chain</a>
-The [Giving Chain](https://thegivingchain.org/index.html) is a grassroots Social Impact project designed to improve disaster relief efforts as well as open up new pathways for local charity giving.
+is a grassroots Social Impact project designed to improve disaster relief efforts as well as open up new pathways for local charity giving.

 <div align="right">
   <b><a href="#table-of-contents">↥ Back To Top</a></b>